Hyperlounge/synth/docs/live-help-source.md

 ## LFO (Low Frequency Oscillator)

-Used optionally to modulate the Oscillators’ frequencies and the cut-off frequency of the Filter, to create vibrato effects or slow sweeping timbre changes.
+Used to modulate the Oscillators’ frequencies and the cut-off frequency of the Filter, to create vibrato effects or slow sweeping timbre changes.
 The Mod Wheel (left) can be used to adjust the amount of modulation, and a fixed amount can be set which can be made to come in gradually after a delay when a note is played, adding an expressive quality.
 Further expressiveness can be added by making this delay shorter the harder you press the note.

-Noise can be used to modulate, which gives ragged or glitchy effects, especially with brown noise set by the Global>Noise selector.
+White, pink or brown noise can be used to modulate, which gives ragged or glitchy effects, especially with brown noise set by the Noise selector in the Global section.

 {control: waveform}